gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 - stabilization of the same source/train
 - continued role separation
 - slight refinement of choreography match and hold-state interpretation

+### Cycle 3
+A third dry-run cycle introducing a mild returned-trace mismatch:
+- a prior hold-dominant expectation
+- brief confirmation of hold
+- followed by slight resumed rightward motion
+- revision of the active choreography interpretation
+- mismatch logging without collapse of coherence

+---

+## Important test discipline used

+During the dry runs, only the output of the immediately prior role was passed forward:

+- TU output was passed to TU+
+- TU+ output was passed to cortexLLM

+This made the test stricter than a full-state pass-through, because each role had to operate from bounded upstream structure rather than from the full accumulated state.

+This strengthens the finding that role separation is viable.

 ---